iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Most Common Contract Disputes in Iowa?

 Contract disputes involve public and private entities in Iowa.
-Some common contract disputes involve
+Some common contract disputes may involve:

 • Employment contract dispute: An employment contract describes an employee’s relationship with the company as well as his/her contractual compensation, obligations, and rights.
 The typical disputes that arise in employment contracts in Iowa involve discrimination claims, wrongful termination of a contract, and the right to intellectual property.